Hmamouche/Large-Time-Series-Prediction/README.md

-# Thesis Experiments
+# A Process for Large Time Series Prediction

-This repository contains the used data, the models and methods implementations including the proposed algorithms,  and the results associated with the work of the thesis.
-The results include the  graphs of dependenceis between time series, the results of the feature selection, the predictions using different prediction models, and finally the prediction accuracy evaluations.
+This repository a process for large time series prediction, and an experiments analysis.
+It contains the used data, the models and methods implementations including the proposed algorithms,  and the obtained results.
+The results include the  graphs of dependencies between time series, the results of the feature selection, the predictions using different prediction models, and finally the prediction accuracy evaluations.

 # Structure:

 ## data: the used multivariate time series

-## src: methdods and models implementations
+## src: methods and models implementations

 	* tools: some function for reading and writing files and metadata